 - Plan ahead and prepare.

 - Travel and camp on durable surfaces.

-- Dispose of waste properly.
+- · Dispose of waste properly.

-- Leave what you find.
+- · Leave what you find.

-- Minimize campfire impacts.
+- · Minimize campfire impacts.

 - Respect wildlife.

 - Be considerate of other visitors.

 Consider applying these principles during your travels.
 We always need your help in preserving our shared lands for future generations.
 It is the most important thing you can do for the places you love.
 Make the commitment to Leave No Trace today.
-You can make a difference. nearby states are carried to Shenandoah on air currents.
-Congressional legislation requires the air over Shenandoah to be the cleanest possible.
-To help combat a growing problem, NPS staff monitors the park's air quality.
+You can make a difference.